 “First of all, government still calls it ‘IT’ and ‘cyber’ which the tech industry does not, and that’s a clue right there,” he says.
 “It’s just different jargon and a symptom of how isolated the two cultures have become from each other.”

-“Government still calls it ‘IT’ and ‘cyber’ which the tech industry does not”
+[blockquote] "Government still calls it 'IT' and 'cyber' which the tech industry does not" [/blockquote]

 He goes on to say that the differences run far deeper than mere vocabulary, extending across general approach, risk tolerance and speed of innovation.
 “This issue has become particularly acute and visible to the public in a really painful way,” he says.
 “Ten years ago the iPhone didn’t exist and now innovations like smart phones, GPS and Uber are deeply intertwined across people’s everyday lives – with government looking flat-footed by comparison.”